Mendenhall Glacier Sand Is Not Ground-up Bedrock.

 Near surface sand and gravel on the west shore of Mendenhall Lake and Eagle River Beach near Juneau, Alaska, are not individual particles of glacial sediment but delicate and interconnected networks of magnetite, and silicate materials that could not have moved far from where they formed and could not have been deposited by water and assembled by chance.
 Mineral grains have crisp, molded, not fractured or abraded, surfaces including pores, spines and ridges which continue onto adjacent grains.
 Organic structures are plainly visible on the surface and inside the sand, gravel and cobbles.
 All stages of a continuum between organic material and replacement by silicate minerals and magnetite are found.
 Magnetic particles in this sand are likely to be the product of bacterial respiration.
 The magnetite is not pure but is mixed with silica indicating that the silica and the magnetite were deposited together.
 This is a photo essay arranged by place and sample, for example, Place: Mendenhall Lake and Sample: mend west 1.12.13.

 Micro-photos show sand on the west shore of Mendenhall Lake is likely to be a deposit of mineralized peat.
 A C14 date of 1950 was obtained for organics trapped in magnetite grains as they formed.
 Silica silica grains form on the growing tips of “Commo Water Moss,” (Fontinalis antipyretica).
 Since the site was covered by a glacier until about 1940, it appears the sand in the top 100 mm was formed after the glacier retreated and the process is ongoing and current.
 The sandy beach has a thick cushion of “Lanky Moss,” Rhytideadelphus loreus, growing on the surface.
 So, if the sand is petrified organic material, and if the process is current and ongoing, then sand under moss must have formed recently and there should be a zone beneath the moss where newly and partially formed grains are common.
 To test this hypothesis a trowel was used to cut a cylindrical plug of moss and sand from the beach which was then examined from the top down to look for that zone of newly deposited silica and magnetite.
 This simple experiment confirmed the hypothesis.
 It revealed sand forming at all layers, growing moss, peat and mineral sand, most noticeably in the peat.
 Magnetic moss stems with no visible minerals attached were found just above the peaty layer.
-The community of moss, roots, fungus, blue green algae, bacteria and perhaps diatoms seems to be making the sand.
-Similar observations of a second patch of Lanky Moss growing on sand at Eagle Beach support this hypothesis.
+The community of moss, roots, fungus, blue green algae, bacteria and perhaps diatoms seem to be making the sand.
+Similar samples of Lanky Moss growing on sand at Eagle Beach support this hypothesis.